 C = For each Real-time Settlement Interval in an hour, the sum of the absolute value of the injection deviations (in MW) between the quantities scheduled in the Day-ahead Energy Market and the Market Participant’s energy injections in the Real-time Energy Market divided by the number of Real-time Settlement Intervals for that hour.
 The summation of the injection deviations for each Real-time Settlement Interval in an hour will be the Market Participant’s total hourly injection deviations.
 The determination of injection deviations does not include generation resources.

-The Revenue Data for Settlements determined for each Real-time Settlement Interval in accordance with Tariff, Attachment K-Appendix, section 3.1A shall be used in determining the real-time withdrawal deviations, generation deviations and injection deviations used to calculate Operating Reserve under this subsection (e).
+The Revenue Data for Settlements determined for each Real-time Settlement Interval in accordance with Tariff, Attachment K-Appendix, section 3.1A shall be used in determining the real-time withdrawal deviations, generation deviations and injection deviations under this subsection (h).

-The costs associated with scheduling of units for Black Start service or testing of Black Start Units shall be allocated by ratio share of the monthly transmission use of each Network Customer or Transmission Customer serving Zone Load or Non-Zone Load, as determined in accordance with the formulas contained in Tariff, Schedule 6A.
+The foregoing notwithstanding, netting deviations shall be allowed for each Real-time Settlement Interval in accordance with the following provisions:

+(i) Generation resources with multiple units located at a single bus shall be able to offset deviations in accordance with the PJM Manuals to determine the net deviation MW at the relevant bus.

+(ii) Demand deviations will be assessed by comparing all day-ahead demand transactions, which include the components referenced in Tariff, Attachment K-Appendix, section 3.2.3(d) regarding the cost of Energy Make Whole credits in the Day-ahead Energy Market, at a single transmission zone, hub, or interface against the real-time demand transactions at that same transmission zone, hub, or interface; except that the positive values of demand deviations, as set forth in the PJM Manuals, will not be assessed charges in the event of a Primary Reserve or Synchronized Reserve shortage in real-time or where PJM initiates the request for emergency load reductions in real-time in order to avoid a Primary Reserve or Synchronized Reserve shortage.

+(iii) Supply deviations will be assessed by comparing all day-ahead transactions at a single transmission zone, hub, or interface against the real-time transactions at that same transmission zone, hub, or interface.

+(iv) Bilateral transactions inside the PJM Region, as defined in Tariff, Attachment K-Appendix, section 1.7.10, will not be included in the determination of supply or demand deviations.

-Deviations that occur within a single Zone shall be associated with the Eastern or Western Region, as defined in section 3.2.3(q) below, and shall be subject to the regional balancing Operating Reserve rate determined in accordance with section 3.2.3(q).
-Deviations at a hub shall be associated with the Eastern or Western Region if all the buses that define the hub are located in the region.
-Deviations at an Interface Pricing Point shall be associated with whichever region, the Eastern or Western Region, with which the majority of the buses that define that Interface Pricing Point are most closely electrically associated.
-If deviations at interfaces and hubs are associated with the Eastern or Western region, they shall be subject to the regional balancing Operating Reserve rate.
+Deviations as calculated above shall be deviations in the RTO region and shall be subject to charges for the RTO region determined in accordance with Tariff, Attachment K-Appendix, section 3.2.3(q)(iii).
+Furthermore, deviations that occur within a single Zone shall be associated with the Eastern or Western region, as defined in Tariff, Attachment K-Appendix, section 3.2.3(q) below, and shall be subject to charges determined for such region in accordance with Tariff, Attachment K-Appendix, section 3.2.3(q)(iii).
+Deviations at a hub shall be associated with the Eastern or Western region if all the buses that define the hub are located in the region.
+Deviations at an Interface Pricing Point shall be associated with whichever region, the Eastern or Western region, with which the majority of the buses that define that Interface Pricing Point are most closely electrically associated.
+If deviations at interfaces and hubs are associated with the Eastern or Western region, they shall be subject to charges determined for such region in accordance with Tariff, Attachment K-Appendix, section 3.2.3(q)(iii).
 Demand and supply deviations shall be based on total activity in a Zone, including all aggregates and hubs defined by buses that are wholly contained within the same Zone.